Building a Swift + ObjC .NET Binding Tool Entirely with AI in 6 Weeks

 As far as managing the work, I decided to opt for markdown based files.
 I organized this into 3 simple directories:

-src/docs/for the active work/roadmapssrc/docs/futurefor things I wanted to do eventually, but not actively prioritized (essentially my backlog)src/docs/completedfor finished work.
+• src/docs/completed for finished work.
 Arguably not needed, but nice to be able to look back if needed versus just deleting them on completion.

 I broke up work into roadmap markdown files.
 All work was organized by priority, and also by workable sessions.
 Claude managed all of the work as well, I just steered the priority and what to build.
 Each session was designed to try accomplish all of the work in a single context window without auto-compaction.
 It didn’t always work, but that was the ideal flow.
 Claude has improved quite a bit with Opus 4.6 (vs 4.5) on managing larger context and hallucinating less, so it’s not as critical now as it was on Opus 4.5.
 Before, it was ideal to keep any given session within a 120k context window for best results.